THE ‘NOT SO MYSTERIOUS’ WAYS TO CREATE WINDOW COVERING BEAUTY IN YOUR HOME

 Another more formal look would be to use a Swag Pair on the sides with a Valance between the Swag sides and a pair of Lace Panels.
 An Insert Valance is not necessary if you have a narrower window.
-Two Insert Valances can even be used to span a wider window.
+Two Insert Valances can be used to span a wider window.

 Arched Window Treatment

 By using your imagination the same treatment can be used in a completely different way depending on the configuration of the window.
-Sheer curtains such as these are can be used where privacy in not important.
-In addition to this idea you could even bend a metal rod to the shape of the crescent window on top for the Swag Pair and in between Valance so that it would follow the curve of the window.
+Sheer curtains such as these can be used where privacy in not important.
+In addition to this idea, you could even bend a metal rod to the shape of the crescent window on top for the Swag Pair and in between Valance so that it would follow the curve of the window.
 We have an article that further discusses Arched Window Treatments.

 Tied Back or Straight

-As you can see, by tied back Lace Panels enable you to gain a view of the outside but privacy is lost.
+As you can see, tied back Lace Panels enable you to gain a view of the outside but privacy is lost.
 Because the Lace Panels generally wrinkle where they are tied back you should decide which way you prefer and leave the Panels either permanently tied back or hanging straight.
-These are fairly sheer lace curtains and achieve privacy during the daytime but at night with the room light on do not.
+These are fairly sheer lace curtains and achieve privacy during the daytime, but at night with the room light on do not.